Can we support you or your relatives?

 Join an activity!

-Solva Care organises regular activities in Solva, as well as assisting you with attending other other activities that happen in our village, and further afield.
+Solva Care organises regular activities in Solva, as well as assisting you with attending other activities that happen in our village, and further afield.
 Below are tasters of what is happening, but look at our Our News page to see more of what we do or can help you to do.

 Held most Fridays at 2-4pm in Solva Memorial Hall, Friday Club is run by Solva Care as a weekly ‘get together’ where villagers can engage with each other in a variety of activities.
 Download the programme for more information.